tangle-network/dkg-substrate/README.md

 If running a live chain as a validator or collator, please add your sr25519 account keys to the node's local keystore either by using the `author_insertKey` RPC or using the `key` subcommand (`dkg-standalone-node key insert --key-type acco --scheme sr25519 --suri <path-secret-phrase>`) of the node cli

 **Note**
-For the standalone node the account been added to the keystore should be the Stash account used in staking not the Controller account
+For the standalone node the account being added to the keystore should be the Stash account used in staking not the Controller account